matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 issue one `m.room.redaction` event for each event under the scope of the request.

+The action of redacting the events that are determined to be within the scope of the request should be seen as an atomic operation from the perspective of the client, regardless of whether multiple `m.room.redaction` events are issued by the server.

 #### Rate limiting

 This endpoint SHOULD be rate limited, but the number `m.room.redaction` events emitted SHOULD NOT be the subject of the rate limit.
 But instead the number of events that have been redacted overall.
 This is to cover semantics of MSC2244.

 Servers SHOULD be more liberal in the number of events that can be redacted in comparison to rate limits for `/send` when the endpoint is being used to redact another user's events.
 Rather than their own events.
+The intent of being liberal is to allow moderators to remove spam faster.

 #### Query parameters